Temple in Jerusalem: Fast days

 The destruction of the Temple is mourned on the Jewish fast day of Tisha B'Av.
 Three other minor fasts (Tenth of Tevet, 17th of Tammuz, and Third of Tishrei), also mourn events leading to or following the destruction of the Temple.
-There are also mourning practices which are observed at all times, for example, the requirement to leave part of the house unplastered.
+During the three-week period preceding Tisha B'Av, weddings and haircuts are forbidden.
+Additionally, many Jews abstain from eating meat during the first eight days of Av.